matijs/probable-robot/content/whim/useful-shell-history-expansion.md

 There is a lot more you can do with [history expansion](https://www.gnu.org/software/bash/manual/bashref.html#History-Interaction) in specific situations.
-But instead of trying to remember it all I recommend you start using these two useful expansions first and worry about the other stuff later :)
+I have found that these two already make a big difference on a daily basis.